fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 To find the Wine Cellar, head south from the Guild until you hit the Samurai Statue.
 The Scarlet Bard is just 1S of there; step up to the bar and `(O)rder` a glass of `(W)ine`.
 He'll charge you $3 and send you down into the cellar to get some yourself — frankly, if I was him, I wouldn't go down here either.
 This place is a *mess*.
-Oh, and by the way, I hope you brought a light source with you...
+Oh, by the way, I hope you brought a light source with you...

 #### Wine Cellar

 *The Fast Way*: 1N 4E 16N 2E 2S 1E (x) 2N

 The Wine cellar has four quadrants, and a lot of 'empty' space behind walls.
-You might be tempted to come back here with Phase Door (*M6:PHDO*) and go hunting through the walls, but don't bother; there's nothing to find there.
+You might be tempted to come back here later on with *Phase Door* (*M6:PHDO*) and go hunting through the walls, but don't bother; there's nothing to find there.

 A word on the game's maps.
-Every dungeon level sits on a 22x22 grid that can (at least in theory) wrap around.
+Every dungeon level sits on a 22x22 grid that can wrap around.
 The stairs into Level One will always be at (00,00) in the bottom-left / southwest corner, which is the basis point that *M1:SCSI* uses when you ask it where you are.
 As a result, if you're looking at the full map for a floor, it doesn't always "look right" (I'm looking at you, Kylearan).
 The good news is that *C6:APAR* uses the same coordinate system, so you can basically invert the results of *M1:SCSI* to exit any dungeon.

 There isn't actually anything "interesting" to do in the Wine Cellar; you're mostly here to grind.
 I recommend patrolling the SW quadrant of the map; there are three fixed encounters within easy striking distance of the exit stairs, and you'll probably want to just smash-and-grab those for a little while.
 Run in, kill some beasts, take some damage, and... what's this? a *chest*?

-Yup, instead of just giving up their gold, every combat you fight in a dungeon ends in a chest.
+Yup, instead of monsters just giving up their gold like they do in the city, every combat you fight in a dungeon ends in a chest.
 This would be a good time to read the section on [Acquiring Loot](#acquiring-loot), if you haven't already.
 Back?
 Great.
 Note that there's only one kind of trap in the Wine Cellar (difficulty level 1), which makes disarming chests really easy: just guess `POISON NEEDLE` and you'll be right every time!
 Who needs a Rogue?

 Okay, back to the dungeon itself.
 As you get more practice with dungeon diving, explore the southwest and northwest quadrants to your heart's content.
 Don't bother going into the east half of the map; there's two rooms there with "Fine Wines" and "Rare Wines", each of which contains a few more monsters and some traps.
-If you run out of monsters to kill, go up into the tavern and come back down.
-The whole board resets when you do that.
+If you run out of monsters to kill, just go up into the tavern and come back down.
+The whole map resets when you do that.

 When you think you're ready, you can progress down to the Sewers; the stairs are at (07,18).
-I'd probably wait until you're 7th level or so, because there are a few fixed encounters with Black Windows who can +`PSND`.
-You're going to want *C4:FLRE* before you get that far.
+I'd probably wait until you're 7th level or so, because there are a few fixed encounters with Black Widows who can +`PSND` and you're going to want to be able to cast *C4:FLRE* before that happens.

 #### Sewers, Level 1

-*The Fast Way:* 1W 1S 1W 1S 3W 4S 2W 3S ("something strange") 1W 1N (x) 1N (x) 2N (x) 1N 1W 3S 1W 1N (Darkness) 2W 2N
+*The Fast Way:* 1W 1S 1W 1S 3W 4S 2W 3S ("something strange") 1W 1N (x) 1N (x) 2N (x) 1N 1W 3S 1W 1N (dark) 2W 2N

 *The Fast Way, with M6:PHDO:* 1E 2N 2E 1A 1W 2S 2E 3S 3E, face E and cast, 1E